What is Lean in manufacturing? Complete guide for 2024

 Identifying value –

-• Identifying value is important as it defines the direction for the organization.
+• Identifying value is important as it defines the direction of the organization.
 Value is nothing but understanding customer needs, requirements, or expectations for a specific product or process.
 Examples of activities that don’t add value include wasted movement, rework, or extra inspection time because you don’t trust the process to get it right the first time.

 • Then think about what it is that creates value in the process or product.
 A good way to do this is to look at it from the customer’s point of view to see what they perceive as value and then try to determine what brings the most value to the organization.